HAECHI-LABS/vvisp-sample/vvisp.md

 >>
 ```

-`show Haechi` will list all methods in Haechi contract
+`show Haechi` will list all methods of `Haechi` contract.

 #### creating Haechi

-let's create new Haechi
+Let's create new Haechi.

-before creating, check if user has Haechi
+Before creating, check if user has Haechi.

-in `ganache-cli`, there are addresses generated using mnemonic
+In `ganache-cli`, there are addresses generated by using mnemonic.

-`vvisp deploy-service` and `vvisp console` uses 0th address as default, check if 0th address has any haechi.
+`vvisp deploy-service` and `vvisp console` use 0th address as default, check if 0th address has any haechi.

 ```shell
 #ganache-cli